January 11, 2023

 Why should company culture be important to you?
 Why should you care about this?
 The culture you create will directly affect your bottom line.
 This will affect everything from decreasing employee turnover to increasing employee satisfaction and morale, affecting customer satisfaction and morale.
 And your customer satisfaction will directly affect your bottom line.
 How often have you been to a business where you approach an employee who looks miserable?

 They are leaning against a wall, likely texting their friends, and seem uninterested in helping you, let alone giving you a VIP experience.
-I would bet they have a boss that’s too busy dealing with the nuts and bolts of the business and doesn’t take a few minutes to motivate and inspire this employee.
+I would bet they have a boss who’s too busy dealing with the business’s nuts and bolts and doesn’t take a few minutes to motivate and inspire this employee.

-The boss is setting this standard and creating the culture.
-Here are a few notable companies that have created an amazing company culture that you should check out.
+The boss sets this standard and creates the culture.
+Here are a few notable companies that have created amazing company cultures that you should check out.

 Examples of Great Company Culture